jukofyork/qlora-pipe-lite/README.md

 Control Adapters excel in scenarios where you need:
 - **Precise behavioral steering** with "fuzzy" criteria (eg: writing style, tone) rather than requiring carefully crafted behavioral axes like Control Vectors
+- **Structured transformations** using symmetric/antisymmetric constraints to learn specific types of mathematical operations
 - **Compositional control** - multiple Control Adapters can be combined with minimal interference due to high-dimensional space and the A/B decomposition
 - **Bidirectional training** with positive and negative examples to both enhance and suppress behaviors using the same parameters
 - **Smaller datasets** - more forgiving than traditional methods and are effective with less well-structured data
 - **Mathematical expressiveness** - can easily learn classical transformations like "abliteration" or Householder transforms
 - **Complementary to Control Vectors** - work together to enable full affine transformations of decoder outputs

-**Best used for**: Behavioral modification, style transfer, and "unlearning" specific behaviors.
+**Best used for**: Behavioral modification, style transfer, "unlearning" specific behaviors, and learning structured transformations.

 **NOTE**: For general fine-tuning tasks like instruction following or domain adaptation, traditional LoRA or QLoRA may be more appropriate.
 Control Adapters are specifically designed for behavioral steering applications.